Leftist errors: Background

+By region

 Montenegro

 In June 1941, the Regional Committee of the CPY for Montenegro, Boka and Sandžak issued a proclamation inviting people to join the "final liquidation of the capitalist system".

-The Leftist errors policy was pursued in Montenegro beginning in August, and its intensity increased after September 1941.
+The leftist errors policy was pursued in Montenegro beginning in August, and its intensity increased after September 1941.
 This extremist policy was pursued by the Partisans in Montenegro under the influence of Milovan Đilas and Moša Pijade.
 After the initial success of the Uprising in Montenegro, the Communists seized control of almost all the territory of Montenegro and began to fight against their class enemies.
 A substantial percentage of the population of Montenegro supported the Chetniks because they were afraid of the "Red Terror".
 Despite instructions to minimize the revolutionary side of their policies, the leaders of the Montenegrin Partisans introduced "Soviet elements" in the summer of 1941, during the Uprising in Montenegro, because they perceived the uprising as the first stage of the communist revolution.
 On 27 July 1941, the Communist command for Montenegro issued an order for the establishment of courts-martial aimed against those who they perceived as fifth columnists ending their order with the proclamation "Patriots, destroy the fifth column and victory is ours!".

 In mid-August 1941, Đilas wrote a letter to the Regional Committee of Yugoslav Communist Party for Montenegro, Boka and Sandžak and recommended an isolation and destruction of the fifth column.
 He emphasized that tolerance and inactivity of communists toward spies is a crime equal to treason.
 At the end of August 1941 the Regional Committee issued a directive which followed the recommendations of Đilas and insists on cleansing of the villages from the fifth column.
 In another directive issued in October the Regional Committee repeated similar instructions insisting on the destruction of those who disturb the mobilization of insurgents even by saying "wait, it's not the right moment yet". Đilas himself wrote how retreating Partisans, who only punished their opponents in July, arbitrarily executed them following the Italian counteroffensive of August 1941.